-Before Dr. William had hearing aids, he struggled to communicate with loved ones but he now feels so much more engaged and his wife is now much happier because she doesn’t have to repeat things to him.
+Before Dr. William had hearing aids, he struggled to communicate with loved ones.
+However, he now feels so much more engaged and his wife is now much happier because she doesn’t have to repeat things to him.

-In Dr. William’s words, Aim Hearing & Audiology are “the best audiology experience” he’s ever had as a “top notch provider”.
+In Dr. William’s words, Aim Hearing & Audiology is “the best audiology experience” he’s ever had at a “top notch provider.”

 Clyde’s first experience of hearing loss was the people around him complaining that the television was too loud and that the radio in his car was too loud.

-His first impression of Aim Hearing & Audiology was how much they cared for the patient’s needs and was surprised that he was taken care of that day.
+His first impression of Aim Hearing & Audiology was how much they cared for their patients’ needs and was surprised that he was taken care of that day.

 Aim Audiology & Hearing are really good people and they feel like family.